 In some instances, the quantification can be approximate.
 For example, a producer of RNG, such as a municipality that also plans to consume the fuel, will calculate the change in emissions for internal and reporting purposes.
 However, a company that is selling RNG will need to use a recognized methodology for quantifying, tracking and reporting emissions reductions from RNG.

-For RNG purchasers that wish to use accepted standards, the biogas industry recommends customers use the California Air Resources Board analysis.
+For RNG purchasers that wish to use accepted standards, the biogas industry recommends customers consider the California Air Resources Board LCFS Life Cycle Analysis models and documentation.
 Significant resources have gone into developing these calculations, which underpin their Low Carbon Fuel Standard.
-The analysis is available at this link: http://www.arb.ca.gov/fuels/lcfs/CleanFinalRegOrder112612.pdf

 This project was funded in part through Growing Forward 2 (GF2), a federal-provincial-territorial initiative.
 The Agricultural Adaptation Council assists in the delivery of GF2 in Ontario.